2022 San Diego Toreros football team

 The 2022 San Diego Toreros football team represented the University of San Diego as a member of the Pioneer Football League (PFL) during the 2022 NCAA Division I FCS football season.
-They were led by tenth-year head coach Dale Lindsey and played their home games at Torero Stadium in San Diego.
+Led by Dale Lindsey in his tenth and final season as head coach, the Toreros compiled an overall record of 5–5 with a mark of 4–3 conference play, placing fifth in the PFL.
+The team played home games at Torero Stadium in San Diego.

-Previous season

-The Toreros finished the 2021 season with a 7–4 overall record and 7–1 PFL play to be co-champions of Pioneer League championship with Davidson.
-Due to head to head tie breaker with Davidson, they did not receive a large bid to FCS Playoffs.